Voling/MusicMakesYouLoseControl/readme.md

 # Music Makes You Lose Control
-Written with TypeScript.
+Written with NodeJS and TypeScript.

-Deploy the app using
+Deploy the app using:
 ```
 npm run server
 ```